lamnhan066/isolate_manager/README.md

 ### Create a custom strategy

-You can extend the `QueueStrategy` to create your own strategy.
-For instances:
+You can extend the `QueueStrategy` and use the `queues`, `maxCount` and `queuesCount` to create your own strategy.
+These are how the basic strategies are created:

 ```dart
 class QueueStrategyUnlimited<R, P> extends QueueStrategy<R, P> {